 Solution:

-To solve this error, replace the previous values of substrings with new values that match exactly with the ‘within_text’ argument.
-After replacing we can see that the FIND function works properly and does not return any #VALUE error.
+• Replace the previous values of substrings with new values that match exactly with the ‘within_text’ argument.

-Reason 3: Excel FIND Function Does Not Work When ‘start_num’ Argument Is Greater Than ‘within_text’ Argument
+Reason 3 – The ‘start_num’ Argument Is Greater Than the ‘within_text’ Argument

 While using the FIND function it is mandatory that the value of the ‘start_num’ argument will not be greater than the number of total characters in the ‘within_text’ argument.
 The FIND function in excel will not work if you input a value of the ‘start_num’ argument greater than the ‘within_text’ argument.
 To illustrate this method we will use the following dataset.